Emergency situation

 Example: Force WebP and lower quality

-For thumbnails, you can save a lot of file size by forcing WebP and lowering the quality slightly:
+For thumbnails, you can save a significant amount of file size by forcing WebP and lowering the quality slightly:

 <img src="<{$product->getImage()->getSrc(200, 200, 'box', 'webp', 75)}>" alt="">

-Tip: Always upload images in high resolution, at least 1200px on the longest side.
-Shoporama scales down to the desired size, but cannot sharpen a small image.
-See also image quality and aspect ratio.
+Tip: Always upload high-resolution images, at least 1200px on the longest side.
+Shoporama scales them down to the desired size but cannot make a small image sharper.
+See also image quality and image format.

-Do I have to do anything myself or is it automatic?
+Do I need to do anything myself, or does it happen automatically?

-If you're using one of Shoporama's default themes like Delaware, responsive images are already set up for you.
-You only need to think about it if you customize the theme yourself or build a new one.
+If you’re using one of Shoporama’s default themes, such as Delaware, responsive images are already set up for you.
+You only need to worry about this if you’re customizing the theme yourself or building a new one.

-How much of a difference does it make to the customer experience?
+How much of a difference does this make to the customer experience?

-Huge.
-A full 1200x1200 product image can take up hundreds of kilobytes, while a 400x400 mobile version is typically less than 50kb.
-On a mobile with a poor connection, this can be the difference between a fast page and a customer leaving the shop.
+A big one.
+A full product image at 1200x1200 can be several hundred kilobytes, while a 400x400 mobile version is typically under 50 kb.
+On a phone with a slow connection, that can be the difference between a fast-loading page and a customer leaving the store.

-fit preserves the original proportions of the image and fits it into the specified box. box fills the entire box and crops out what doesn't fit.
-Use box for uniform product lists and fit for detail pages where the entire image needs to be displayed.
+"Fit" preserves the image’s original aspect ratio and fits it into the specified box.
+"Box" fills the entire box and crops whatever doesn’t fit.
+Use "Box" for uniform product lists and "Fit" for detail pages where the entire image needs to be displayed.

-Are images scaled every time the page is displayed?
+Are images resized every time the page is loaded?

-No, it does not.
-Shoporama saves the scaled image the first time it's requested, so it's fast on all subsequent visits.
-You don't have to worry about caching.
+No. Shoporama caches the scaled image the first time it’s requested, so it loads quickly on all subsequent visits.
+You don’t need to worry about caching yourself.

 Will I be penalized in Google PageSpeed for large images?

-Yes, if you deliver images that are too large for mobile.
-If you use srcset and sizes correctly, you will usually remove "Properly size images" warnings in PageSpeed Insights.
+Yes, if you serve images that are too large for mobile devices.
+If you use `srcset` and `sizes` correctly, you’ll usually eliminate the “Properly size images” warnings in PageSpeed Insights.

-Page speed on mobile is included in Google's assessment.
-Faster image loading can improve Core Web Vitals (especially LCP), which is positive for SEO.
-It's not magic, but it helps.
+Mobile page speed is a factor in Google’s evaluation.
+Faster image loading can improve Core Web Vitals (especially LCP), which is beneficial for SEO.
+It’s not magic, but it helps.

-Can I apply the same to blog or landing page images?
+Can I use the same approach for blog or landing page images?

-Yes, you can.
+Yes.
 All image objects in Shoporama have getSrc().
-It works the same for products, categories, landing pages, blog posts, and brand logos.
+It works the same way for products, categories, landing pages, blog posts, and brand logos.

-Need help customizing your theme so that images load optimally on mobile?
-Write to support@shoporama.dk.
+Do you need help customizing your theme so that images load optimally on mobile?
+Email support@shoporama.dk.